rustc_parse::parser::diagnostics

 ^^^^^

-Only the end bound is spanned, and this function have no idea if there were a ..= before pat_span, hence the parameter.
+Only the end bound is spanned in this case, and this function has no idea if there was a ..= before pat_span, hence the parameter.

 Parses a pattern, with a setting whether modern range patterns (e.g., a..=b, a..b are allowed).